akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/workflow-entities.md

 Oro\Bundle\WorkflowBundle\Model\WorkflowAssembler

 **Description:**
-Creates instances of Wokflows based on Workflow Definitions.
-Requires configuration tree to parse configuration and attribute, step and transition assemblers to assemble appropriate parts of configuration.
+Creates instances of Wokflow onjects based on Workflow Definitions.
+Requires configuration object to parse configuration and attribute, step and transition assemblers to assemble appropriate parts of configuration.

 **Methods:**
-* **assemble(WorkflowDefinition)** - assemble and returns Workflow instance based on input WorkflowDefinition.
+* **assemble(WorkflowDefinition)** - assemble and returns instance of Workflow based on input WorkflowDefinition.

 Step Assembler
 --------------